The Chameleon Leader: Adapting Styles for Success

 What is Leadership?

-motivate others to forego self-interest in the interest of a collective vision,
+"the ability of an individual to motivate others to forego self-interest in the interest of a collective vision, and to the collective by making significant personal self-sacrifices over and above the call of duty, willingly"

 - Motivating Others: A good leader has the ability to inspire others.
 This means making people focus on a shared goal or objective that benefits the entire group, team, or organization, rather than simply oneself.